Browse Policies & Filtering

 Active Directory group policies

-Apply ScoutDNS policy by Active Directory group membership so the policy follows the user across devices.
-No domain-controller access required; AD info is collected by the roaming agent.
+Apply ScoutDNS policy by Active Directory group so policy follows the user across devices; AD info is collected by the roaming agent.

 ScoutDNS can enforce policy by Active Directory group membership so the policy follows the user, not the device.
 Useful when: